praveen5774/whatsapp/README.md

 # whatsapp
-It is a chatting application
+It is a chatting application and watching who all are in your contact watch they status